1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 I am hoping to write a few more of these to improve my understanding of products.

-If you have any suggestion, thoughts or feedback, please share with me on twitter @anifooty.
+If you have any suggestion, thoughts or feedback, please share with me on twitter [@anifooty](https://twitter.com/anifooty)